 All students register for a total of two course units (c.u.)*.
 Course offerings are subject to change.
 Course registration is completed by the Penn Summer Abroad office for students who confirm their intent to enroll and submit the required pre-departure documents.

-Intensive Italian, Conversation, and Culture
+Intensive Italian, Culture, and Conversation

-ITAL 2210
+ITAL 2210 (1 c.u.)

 The course aims to improve students' fluency, vocabulary, and accuracy in speaking.
 Pertinent video clips, literary texts, articles, as well as material in other media will complement the analysis of the selected topics and allow in-depth discussion.
 Students will have the opportunity to practice language in context and in real situations that both the school and Florence offer.